Rtre0/Pandas_data_set/README.md

-This is  a  o python create dateset , we can use test and learning  Pandas.
+This is  a   python create dateset , We can use he to test and learning  Pandas.